-For the 2003-04 income year, ABC group has assessable income of \$1.950 and deductions of \$250.
-The head company satisfies the modified loss recoupment tests in respect of all the transferred tax losses.
+For the 2004-05 income year, ABC group has assessable income of \$1,950 and deductions of \$250.
+The head company satisfies the relevant loss recoupment tests in respect of all the transferred tax losses.
 ABC group has calculated that it is able to use \$30 of the transferred tax losses applying the available fraction method.

-For the 2003-04 income year, ABC group determines its taxable income as follows:
+For the 2004-05 income year, ABC group determines its taxable income as follows: